brummer10/Mamba/README.md

 ## Description

+### Virtual MIDI Keyboard

+Mamba comes with some predefined key-maps, qwertz, qwerty, azerty(fr) and azerty(be), but you could define your own with the included Key-map Editor as well.
+Beside the computer keyboard and mouse, Mamba supports jack MIDI in and ALSA (seq) MIDI in.
+Output goes to jack MIDI out.
+Every channel use it's own Colour to display the played Notes per channel.

 ### 16 Channel Live MIDI Looper:

 To record a loop, press "Play" and then to start recording press "Record".